Apply

 Current Opportunities

-This training is for veterans in the Northeast, with priority given to Massachusetts residents.
+This training is for veterans in the Southeastern region, with preference to those residing in Kentucky.
 The number of participants will be limited.
-NCAT will notify selected participants by June 16.
 One spouse or farm partner is welcome to attend with a veteran but must submit a separate application.

 Dates, Location, and Cost

-Armed to Farm will take place July 24-28 in Danvers, Massachusetts.
+Armed to Farm will take place November 3 – November 7, 2025, in Berea, Kentucky, at the Historic Boone Tavern Hotel.
 Participants will attend classroom sessions and travel to local farms for hands-on learning experiences.

-The event is free for those chosen to attend; lodging, transportation to local farms, and most meals will be provided.
-Participants must pay their own travel costs to and from the event, but travel scholarships are available through a partnership with Ranchin’ Vets.
-Information on travel scholarships will be provided upon acceptance to the training.
+The event is free for attendees; lodging, transportation to local farms, and most meals will be provided.
+Participants must pay their own travel costs to and from the event.
+However, there are travel cost reimbursements available through a partnership with Ranchin’ Vets.
+Information on travel cost reimbursements will be provided upon acceptance to the training.

 Questions?

-Armed to Farm allows veterans and their spouses or farm partners to experience sustainable, profitable small-scale farming enterprises and explore career opportunities in agriculture.
-At Armed to Farm, participants learn about business planning, budgeting, recordkeeping, marketing, USDA programs, livestock production, fruit and vegetable production, and more.
-Participants gain a strong foundation in the basic principles of operating a sustainable farm.
-In addition, Armed to Farm attendees join a nationwide network of supportive farmer-veterans and agricultural advisors.
+Armed to Urban Farm participants will learn about whole-farm planning, farm financial planning, urban crop production, urban soils, marketing, and more.
+Participants will gain a strong foundation in the basic principles of operating a sustainable urban farming enterprise.
+In addition, attendees will join a nationwide network of supportive farmer-veterans and agricultural advisors.

 Dates, Location, and Cost

-The event is free for those chosen to attend; lodging, transportation to local farms, and most meals will be provided.
-Participants must pay their own travel costs to and from the event, but travel scholarships are available through a partnership with Ranchin’ Vets.
-Information on travel scholarships will be provided upon acceptance to the training.
+Lodging, transportation to local urban farms, and most meals will be provided.
+Participants must pay their own travel costs to and from the event.
+However, there are travel cost reimbursements available for veteran participants through a partnership with Ranchin’ Vets.
+Information on travel cost reimbursements will be provided upon acceptance to the training.

 Questions?